henriquegmendes/url-shortener-alfred/README.md

 SHORT_URL_BASE=localhost:5000/link
 ```

+Since this project user MongoDb as database, you need to install Mongo Client in your machine before running it locally.
+You can access [MongoDB Documentation](https://docs.mongodb.com/manual/administration/install-community/) and follow the installation instructions before running your project.

 ## Contributing

 Please feel free to fork/clone this repo to look deeper into this project and contribute if you like. :blush